Azure-Samples/digital-twins-mvad-integration/MVADToolKit/README.md

 - In the Synapse workspace, go to the "Develop" tab, select the "MVAD_Visualization notebook
 - Run the provided Python code up to the Section 2, where you can uncomment to input the appropriate parameters
 - Run the cell containing the `get_mvad_result_from_adx` to get the following plots:
   - A plot of the selected time-series and the anomaly results.
-E.g.
+E.g.:
     ![plot_tsanom](../media/plot_tsanom.png)
   - A plot of the severity of the detected anomalies.
-E.g.
+E.g.:

     ![plot_severity](../media/plot_severity.png)
   - A plot of the contribution scores of the selected time-series for the detected anomalies.
 E.g.:
   - ![plot_contrib](../media/plot_contribscores.png)